KartikGarg0/KartikGarg0/README.md

 I love sharing my knowledge and experience, contribute to open source projects related to Data Science, and sharing PoCs & problems as code on this repository.

-I'm  Data Scientist.
-Usual work duties are designing data analysis, understanding the data, cleaning and building AI/ML models to make the computers understand, predict, judge and make them smart.
+My usual work duties are data analysis, data cleaning, building AI/ML models and backend engineering to make the computers understand, predict, judge and make them smart.

 I am looking forward to applying my knowledge and experience in building intelligent solutions to impact people’s lives and industries.